mmiele/TechnicalNotes/Python/python-virtual-environments.md

     venv\Scripts\activate
     ```

-    In the terminal window, you get the path prefixed with the name of your environment in parenthesis.
+    In the terminal window, you get the path prefixed with the name of your environment in parenthesis, for example:
+    `(venv) C:\Users\<user name>\Python\vtest-project>`

     At this point, you can work on your project which is completely isolated from the rest of the machine.
-Inside the environment you cannot access machine-wide site packages and any package installed in the environment cannot be accessible outside of the environment.
+    Inside the environment you **cannot access machine-wide site packages** and
+    **any package installed in the environment cannot be accessible outside of the environment**.

     When done working on the project, you can exit the environment as shown next.